 Residential floor tiles, siding, and walls often contain asbestos.
 As mentioned, asbestos is a very effective fireproofing mineral.
 So, floor tiles and siding panels often contained layers of asbestos.
 As for the walls, builders often mixed asbestos into concrete.
 People who want to sell their houses and know they contain asbestos have basically two options.
 They may remedy the problem or simply disclose it.
 Willful blindness normally isn’t an excuse.
-So, in either case, using an asbestos test, and preferably a free asbestos test, is usually the right move.
+So, in either case, using an asbestos test, and preferably free asbestos testing, is usually the right move.
 Failure to remedy or disclose could mean a world of trouble later.

 What’s at Stake with Asbestos Exposure

 Why To Conduct An Asbestos Test On Your Home or Building

 Many people don’t fully realize the dangers of asbestos.
 A single microscopic fiber could cause a serious illness like: